AdamFarid453/HackPrinceton/README.md

 This web app was built using the React.Js framework with html/css/javascript.
 Authentication is verified through Auth0 and in the backend, the patient's health data is encrypted with botdoc.io

 ## [Read more about it here!](https://devpost.com/software/hermes-uokf0g?ref_content=user-portfolio&ref_feature=in_progress)

+All built in less than 24 hours! 🎉